amitdas022/application-demo/README.md

     AUTH0_DOMAIN=YOUR_OKTA_DOMAIN # e.g., dev-123456.okta.com (Do not include https://)
     AUTH0_CLIENT_ID=YOUR_OKTA_OIDC_APP_CLIENT_ID
     AUTH0_CLIENT_SECRET=YOUR_OKTA_OIDC_APP_CLIENT_SECRET # Used only by backend /api/auth.js
-    AUTH0_AUDIENCE=api://default # Or your custom Okta Authorization Server audience (Optional, depends on your Okta setup)
+    AUTH0_AUDIENCE=api://default # Typically 'api://default' for the Org Authorization Server, or your custom Authorization Server's audience.
+DO NOT set this to your client ID.

     # Okta API Token for Management API
     # Used by /api/okta-user-management.js